2015 Summer Undergraduate Research Program

 for receipt of all application

-stipend of $3,000 will be offered to qualified candidates.
-Lodging and
+stipend of $3,000 will be offered to selected candidates.

 travel expenses will be the responsibility of the student.